Tasmay-Tibrewal/edu-lm/readme.md

 - **Video descriptions**: `json/video_structured_info.json` with AI-generated video transcripts and descriptions
 - **Session management**: State preservation across application restarts
 - **Debug capabilities**: Detailed logging and payload inspection
-- **Document deletion handling**: On document removal, the LLM call payload replaces the removed document's content block with a deletion info block and appends an internal deletion notification.
+- **Document deletion handling**: When a document is removed, its content is replaced in the LLM's context with a special "deletion block", preserving chat continuity while accurately reflecting the document's absence.

 ### 🤖 Video AI Analysis
 - **Transcript generation**: Automatic speech-to-text with timestamps and expressions